styounessi/Jupyter_Notebook_Tips/README.md

 # Building Presentable Notebooks in Jupyter
 A collection of tips, examples, and tools to make content in Jupyter easy to share with broad audiences.

 The `.ipynb` file is the source notebook with all the live code, visualizations, and other media.
-The `.html` export removes all the technical elements from the notebook so that it is purely presentation oriented.
-Finally, the `.pdf` export is meant to be a simple demonstration of what does (and does not) make the cut in purely static formats.
+The `.html` export removes all the technical elements from the notebook so that it is a purely presentation oriented document.

 ## Viewing Files

-This repository is an imperfect place to view these files without downloading them first.
-The notebook can be viewed using nbviewer [HERE](https://nbviewer.org/github/styounessi/Jupyter_Notebook_Tips/blob/main/notebook_presentation.ipynb).
-The HTML file is best viewed by downloading it locally and opening it in a web browser.
+The notebook is ideally viewed using nbviewer [HERE](https://nbviewer.org/github/styounessi/Jupyter_Notebook_Tips/blob/main/notebook_presentation.ipynb).

+The HTML file can be downloaded locally and viewed in any web browser.

 ## Technologies Used
 A list of everything used to make the notebook and the examples in each section.